sushant91265/NavVis-Code-Challenge-Cloud/server/README.md

 ## Testing
+- Make sure to run `pip install -r req.txt` in the server directory of the project.
-- The application is tested using pytest.
+- The application is tested using unittest.
 - The tests are located in the tests directory of the project.
 - Run unit tests using `python3 -m unittest tests/jobs/test_worker.py` inside the server directory of the project.
 - Run integration tests using `sh integration_test.sh` inside the root directory of the project.(make sure you have `jq` intsalled on your machine.)